AIX Monitoring

 Frequently Asked Questions

-Can I buy just one product later if I start with the bundle?
+Can I subscribe to just one product instead of the Suite?

-Yes — Prometheus stores time-series metrics (from AIX_exporter), Loki stores log streams (from Loki Agent).
-They run alongside each other and both feed Grafana.
-If you already have a Prometheus stack, adding Loki is straightforward.
-If you have neither, the included documentation walks you through both.
+Yes — Prometheus stores time-series metrics (from AIX-exporter and power-hmc-exporter), Loki stores log streams (from Loki Agent).
+They run alongside each other and all feed Grafana.
+If you already have a Prometheus stack, adding Loki is straightforward; if you have neither, the included documentation walks you through both.

-Combined: under 8 MB RSS (5 MB exporter + 3 MB agent) and well under 2% CPU on a typical LPAR.
-Both agents are single-threaded C binaries that read kernel interfaces (libperfstat, errlog) and emit data — no fork bombs, no JVM, no container runtime.
+Under 8 MB RSS combined (5 MB exporter + 3 MB agent) and well under 2% CPU on a typical LPAR for the two OS agents — single-threaded C binaries reading kernel interfaces, no JVM, no container runtime.
+The PowerVM layer adds nothing on the LPARs: power-hmc-exporter runs centrally and polls the HMC.

 Can I deploy with Ansible?

-Yes — a unified Ansible playbook is included that installs and configures both agents in one pass, with pre-flight checks and post-install verification.
+Yes — a unified Ansible playbook installs and configures the two OS agents fleet-wide in one pass, with pre-flight checks and post-install verification.
+The central power-hmc-exporter is a single service you enable once.

 Free trials are available for each product individually.
-Combine the two free trials to evaluate the full bundle on your infrastructure before purchase, no time limit.
+Combine them to evaluate the full Suite on your own infrastructure before subscribing — no time limit.